Angular Triplet Loss-based Camera Network for ReID: Introduction

-ReID datasets are usually captured by multi-cameras.
-Thus the inherent changing lights and perspectives will lead to inevitable camera-cased gaps in ReID datasets, indicating very noisy samples.
-To alleviate the gaps, Zhong~\etal~\cite{Zhong_2018_CVPR} takes advantage of GAN to transfer images from one camera to another, and Wei~\etal~\cite{wei2018person} from one dataset to another.
-Both these two methods need to spend a lot of time on image generation.
-Therefore, it is necessary to learn a more robust feature extractor to avoid expensive data augmentation process.
+ReID images are usually captured by multi-cameras.
+Thus the inherent changing lights and perspectives will lead to inevitable camera-cased gaps in ReID datasets.
+To alleviate the gaps, \cite{Zhong_2018_CVPR} takes advantage of GAN to transfer images from one camera to another, and \cite{wei2018person} transfers images from one dataset to another.
+However, it is too time-consuming for GAN to generate pedestrian images.

-To address these challenges, this paper proposes \mynet, a \textbf{Re}ID oriented \textbf{ad}versarial camera \textbf{Net}work (ACN) with angular triplet loss (ATL).
-The new loss function, ATL, takes \emph{angle-distance} as the distance metric with a linear angular margin on it.
-Because angle-distance is not affected by the feature length, feature normalization is still applicable.
-More importantly, due to the linear angular margin in the embedding space, a linear decision boundary can be guaranteed without performance degradation compared to exising methods.
-The ACN is designed to address the problem of the camera-cased gaps.
-ACN consists of a feature extractor and a camera discriminator, and they play a minimax game: the camera discriminator tries to identify which camera the extracted feature was taken from, while the feature extractor tries to extract features without camera information to fight against the discriminator.
-In this way, it is possible to learn a pedestrian-discriminative-sensitive and multi-camera-invariant feature extractor.
+To address these challenges, this paper proposes a two-stage framework, \mynet, a ReID oriented \textbf{A}ngular \textbf{T}riplet-based (AT) \textbf{C}amera \textbf{N}etwork (CN). \mynet\ adopts \emph{angular-distance} as the distance metric of triplet loss, thus a linear decision boundary can be guaranteed, making it easier to combine with softmax loss in order to achieve local and global optimization at the same time.
+A new camera network is designed to address the problem of the camera-cased gaps, which consists of a feature transfer adapter and a camera discriminator.
+They play a minimax game: the camera discriminator tries to identify whether the feature is taken from specific cameras, while the adapter tries to transfer global features to fight against the discriminator.
+In this way, it can learn a pedestrian-discriminative-sensitive and multi-camera-invariant feature representation.

-Both ATL and ACN algorithms are straightforward and efficient, and they could be deployed independently or simultaneously.
-The prototype of \mynet\ is implemented with PyTorch~\cite{paszke2017automatic} and is evaluated against three widely adopted ReID datasets.
-The experimental results show that either ATL or ACN outperforms the baseline as well as many existing methods, while the combo of them delivers the best results for most test cases in terms of prediction accuracy.
+Both AT and CN algorithms are straightforward and efficient, and they could be deployed independently or simultaneously.
+The prototype of \mynet\ is implemented with PyTorch~\cite{paszke2017automatic} and is evaluated against two widely adopted ReID datasets.
+The experimental results show that either AT or CN outperforms the baseline as well as many existing methods, while the combination of them delivers the best results.